RavenfieldCommunity/docs/en/in-GAME/ravenm.md

 > **Big bug caused while I playing vanilla game**
 >
 > RavenM's bug or RavenM isn't really compatible with current game.
-Unload or update RavenM, please.
+Unload or update RavenM, or raise bug report, please.

-> **How can I disable RavenM **
+> **How can I disable RavenM**
 >
 > Open Steam add `-noravenm` to `Advanced launching arguments` (If there are already other things, just add a space first), remember to remove it when you want enable RavenM :
 >